alank976/markdown-resume/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi!
-I am a technology enthusiast, come from a diverse background, with basic quantitative knowledge and hands-on application development experiences.
+I am a technology enthusiast, comes from a diverse background, with basic quantitative knowledge and hands-on software development experiences.
+I love to keep pace with mass geeky communities (esp.
+OSS) by reading articles, tech blogs, podcasts, etc so that I won't miss too many great technologies I can leverage to deliver cost-effective solution.
+And most importantly, funny stories about developer life.
+Also care (very much) about best practices, software craftmanship, and progressive improvement about myself, team, processes.
-Also a big fan of active and well-established OSS like Spring Boot, Kotlin, Julia, RxJava/Spring Reactor, you name it!
-Care about best practices, software craftmanship, and progressive improvement about myself, team, processes

 # Work Experence
 ## Morgan Stanley